I am a terrible waiter.

 Yet He intertwines waiting with His promises.

-The prophet Isaiah wrote, “Yet the Lord longs to be gracious to you; He rises to show you compassion.
+The prophet Isaiah wrote, “Yet the Lord longs to be gracious to you; therefore He will rise to show you compassion.
 For the Lord is a God of justice.
 Blessed are all who wait for Him!”
-(Isaiah 30:18).
+(Isaiah 30:18, New International Version ).

-He continued, “Yet those who wait for the Lord will gain new strength; they will mount up with wings like eagles, they will run and not get tired, they will walk and not become weary” (40:31).
+He continued, “but those who hope in the Lord will renew their strength.
+They will soar on wings like eagles; they will run and not grow weary, they will walk and not be faint” (40:31, NIV).

 Pondering those words, I can’t help but notice a common theme: waiting for God.